UM-Dearborn Faculty Handbook Supplement

 Please visit the Faculty Senate's webpage for information about the Faculty Ombuds position along with the current officeholder.

 Grievance is available to all faculty members of the University of Michigan-Dearborn, including full-time, part-time, regular, or adjunct instructional staff at all ranks who have problems or complaints about decisions involving any aspect of their employment.
-While it is hoped that most grievances would be resolved quickly through informal discussions with the grievant's department chair, the formal procedure described in the Faculty Grievance Procedure amended by Faculty Congress and Faculty Senate in April 2015 available should such informal methods not succeed.
+While it is hoped that most grievances would be resolved quickly through informal discussions with the grievant's department chair, should such informal methods not succeed, please consult the formal procedure described in the Faculty Grievance Procedure amended by Faculty Senate and Faculty Congress in March and April, 2017.

-It is highly recommended that any faculty member contemplating filing a formal grievance first attempt to resolve the difficulty or complaint through consultation with the UM-Dearborn Faculty Ombudsman.
+It is highly recommended that any faculty member contemplating filing a formal grievance first attempt to resolve the difficulty or complaint through consultation with the UM-Dearborn Faculty Ombuds.

-Instructional staff who want to utilize the grievance process must complete the Faculty Grievance Form and email it to the Director of Human Resources Keisha Blevins and the Vice Chair of the Faculty Senate Marilee Benore.
+Instructional staff who want to utilize the grievance process must complete the Faculty Grievance Form and email it to the Director of Human Resources (Rima Berry-Hung) and the Vice Chair of the Faculty Senate (Rashmi Luthra).